Eperty123/PEDLLImporter/README.md

 # Credits
 Special thanks to:
-*PeNET (https://github.com/secana/PeNet) for the library
+* PeNET (https://github.com/secana/PeNet) for the library.
 * Iconarchive.com (https://iconarchive.com/) for the icon!